actionhero/actionhero/readme.markdown

 You will notice that you will be getting warning messages about how actionHero is using default files contained within the NPM package.
 This is normal until you replace those files with your own versions.  actionHero will not create databases on its own, so you should create the `action_hero_api` database on your local mySQL server.
 Visit `http://127.0.0.1:8080` in your browser and telnet to `telnet localhost 5000` to see the actionHero in action!

 ## Extending actionHero
-The first thing to do is to make your own ./actions and ./models folders.
+The first thing to do is to make your own ./actions (and ./models) folder.
 If you like the default actions, feel free to copy them in.
-You should also make you own ``tasks.js` file.
+You should also make you own tasks as defined above.

 A common practice to extend the API is to add new classes which are not actions, but useful to the rest of the api.
 The api variable is globally accessible to all actions within the API, so if you want to define something everyone can use, add it to the api object.
 In the quickstart example, if we wanted to create a method to generate a random number, we could do the following: